-Rob Joined the Board as a Non-Executive Director in March 2018 and was appointed Chair in May of the same year.
+Rob joined the Board as a Non-Executive Director in March 2018 and was appointed Chair in May of the same year.
 He is a member of the Audit & Risk Committee, the Remuneration Committee and the Nomination Committee.

-Rob was CEO of STV Group plc from 2007 to 2017, where he led their successful transformation into a pre-eminent digital media group and oversaw a dramatic increase in shareholder value.
-Prior to STV, Rob was Commercial Direction of Channel 4 Television for four years and was previously a Marraging Director with UBS Corporate Finance and the lead partner for Deloitte's TMT Industry Group in Europe.
-He is currently Chair of the AIM-listed data services provider Blancco Technology Group plc and Chair of the Met Office.
+Rob was CEO of STV Group plc from 2007 to 2017, where he led their successful transformat on into a pre-eminent digital media group and oversaw a dramatic increase in shareholder value.
+Prior to STV, Rob was Commercial Director at Channel 4 Television for four years and was previously a Managing Director with UBS Corporate Finance and the lead partner for Deloitte's TMT Inc. stry Group in Europe.
+He is currently Chair of the AlM-listed data services provider Blancco Technology Group plc and Chair of the Met Office